mrlandero/KaseiCoin_Token_Crowdsale/README.md

 ![MetaMask Purchase Confirmation](Evaluation_Evidence/sixteen_metamask_buy_confirmation.png)

 Here is another way to verify the latest transaction. `Account 3` ending in `...5cDA` purchased 1 ETH worth of `MARS`.
 It called the contract address, ending in `...179b`, to accomplish this transaction.
 Once the gas fees have been added, the total amount of ETH is displayed.
-The status od the transaction also lets us know it has been `Confirmed`.
+The status of the transaction also lets us know it has been `Confirmed`.

 Step 17: Ganache Purchase Confirmation

 ![Ganache Purchase Confirmation](Evaluation_Evidence/seventeen_purchase_ganache_confirmation.png)

 Finally, one more way of validating that our transaction was successful.
-NAvigate to Ganache and click the `TRANSACTIONS` tab.
+Navigate to Ganache and click the `TRANSACTIONS` tab.
 You will now see both transactions the contract has generated.
 The first was our `Contract Creation`, or deployment.
 Now, we can see the second transaction with a blue label reading `Contract Call`.
 This is where `Account 3` is purchasing 1 ETH worth of `MARS` tokens.
 Ganache also provides us the transaction hash, as well as the `msg.sender` and contract addresses.

 Step 18: `Account 3` Balance